-The local government is developing the Shenzhen Bay area into a ‘super magnet’ for headquarters of large Chinese and international companies; and CR HQ is one of the flagship projects.
+The local government is developing the Shenzhen Bay into a ‘super magnet’ for headquarters of large Chinese and international companies; and CR HQ is one of the flagship projects.

 Working in collaboration with the US architect KPF, we investigated different building shapes and provided construction support throughout the project.
-Our scope of services includes structural engineering, geotechnics, façade design and fire safety strategy.
+Our team provided a scope of services includes structural engineering, geotechnics, façade design and fire safety strategy.

 56 external slender columns

 The building has a sculptured form of 56 external slender columns stemming from the diagrids at the bottom and converging into a crystal cap at the top.
 To fully reflect the architect’s intent, Arup developed a close-column frame and core structure system without strengthened storeys.